Temporal Network Analysis Using Zigzag Persistence: Background

 \subsection{Zigzag Persistence}

-A limitation of the standard setup of persistent homology is that it requires each subsequent simplicial complex to be a subset of the previous simplicial complex, as shown in Eq.~\eqref{eq:nested_complexes}, meaning at each step, we are only allowed to add new simplices to the previous complex.
-However, there are many cases of real-world applications where we have a parameterized sequence of simplicial complexes where simplices can both enter and exit the complex.
-This issue can be alleviated through zigzag persistence~\cite{Carlsson2010, Carlsson2009a}, which allows for a zigzagging of the subset directions as
+A limitation of the standard setup of persistent homology is that it requires each simplicial complex to be a subset of the next, as shown in Eq.~\eqref{eq:nested_complexes}.
+This means that at each step, we are only allowed to add new simplices to the previous complex to build this filtration.
+However, temporal graphs have no such behavior.
+Thus, this issue can be alleviated through zigzag persistence~\cite{Carlsson2010, Carlsson2009a}, which allows for inclusions which can go either way at each step.
+This is often written as